jopemachine-playground/rn-text-with-link/README.md

 #### customCallbackTable?: `Object`

-It could be useful when you want to bind a different callback function to a particular url, or when you want to bind your custom function.
+It could be useful when you want to bind a different callback function to a particular url.

-Write ! in the url's place and specify the function to use for the custom callback table.
+Write `!` in the url's place and specify the function to use for the custom callback table.

 Example: